datacarpentry/rr-intro/README.md

 * The role of documentation, sharing, automation, and organization in making your research more reproducible.
 * Introducing some tools to solve these problems, specifically R/RStudio/RMarkdown.

-## Intro session:
+## Goals:

-At the beginning of this workshop, participants should be able to
+At the beginning of this session, participants should be able to

 - use a spreadsheet program to generate a plot
 - use a text editor (Word, Google Docs, etc.) to communicate

-At the end of the intro session students will be able to
+At the end of the session students will be able to

 - recognize the problems that reproducible research helps address
 - identify pain points in getting their analysis to be reproducible

-The specific problems to be addresses in each session are as follows:
+The specific problems to be addressed in each session are as follows:

 - First half (01): motivating reproducibility
 - Second half (02): introduce R Markdown as a reproducible data analysis tool

-The intro session is designed such that if a workshop uses Python or some other language than R, only intro-02 will need to be updated, intro-01 is language agnostic.
+The first half of the intro session is language agnostic.
+If  a workshop uses programming language other than R, only intro-02 will need to be modified.

 ## Pre-workshop: